Property & Casualty Data Calls (doi.sc.gov/PCdatacalls)

 NAIC Terrorism Risk Insurance Data Call:

-The New York Department of Financial Services (NYDFS) will serve as a single point of collection for this data call.
+The New York Department of Financial Services (NYDFS) will serve as a single point of collection for the State Property Supplement.
 Pursuant to SC Code Sections 38-13-160 and 38-55-75, the South Carolina Department of Insurance (SCDOI) is directing insurers subject to this data call to submit terrorism insurance data directly to the NYDFS.
 The National Association of Insurance Commissioners (NAIC) will aggregate and analyze the information collected as well as undertake any other related tasks as directed.
 Submissions will be treated as confidential.
 Technical questions or exemption requests should be referred to TRIAhelp@naic.org.

 NYDFS Submission Portal